metosin/compojure-api/README.md

 There is also a `:default` status code available, which stands for "all undefined codes".

-### I Just want the swagger-docs, without Coercion
+### I just want the swagger-docs, without coercion

 You can either use the normal restructuring (`:query`, `:path` etc.) to get the swagger docs and disable the coercion with: